top of page

 One of the biggest problems with local prospects is their inability to recognize what they truly need help with.

-Once you get past the introduction part, you'll quickly realize they’re also good at pointing out what I call ‘decoy problems'.
-Which is fine when you know what to look for, but the disinformation is threatening to the project of a client:
+What they’re particulary good at pointing out is what I call ‘decoy problems'.
+Which is fine when you know what to look for, but the disinformation is threatening to the project of a client...

-Who thinks content creation tips are the answer, and not evidence of reliability
+• Who thinks content creation tips are the answer, and not a voice

-That was the value of the conversation with Kate.
-Like many people, she associated expertise with quantity.
+That was the value of my conversation with Kristen.
+Like many, she associated expertise with quantity.

 “How many clients have you had similar to our company?" she asked.